From the live session: installing an add-on, start to finish

 The Root System Scan is a guided conversation that takes about 15 minutes.
 It walks you through all four languages and produces two things:

-The first version of your CLAUDE.md.
+The first version of your root file.
+Same file, two names: Claude looks for it as CLAUDE.md, we call it the root file.
 Who you are, who you serve, how you work, what you have, and the rules your system should follow.
 Written as instructions, not descriptions.

 📝 Your about page draft